godotengine/godot-docs/learning/features/3d/high_dynamic_range.rst

 ------------

-Normally, an artist does all the 3D modelling, then all the texturing, looks at his or her awesome looking model in the 3D DCC and says "looks fantastic, ready for integration!" then goes into the game, lighting is setup and the game runs.
+Normally, an artist does all the 3D modelling, then all the texturing, looks at their awesome looking model in the 3D DCC and says "looks fantastic, ready for integration!" then goes into the game, lighting is setup and the game runs.